robindunkerley/FullStack-Tech-Test/README.md

 If you're happy for this test to be visible publicly.
 1) Fork this repository.
 2) Carry out the test.
-3) Once the test is complete, email `techteam@clicknclear.com` with a link to your public repository once you are finished.
+3) Once the test is complete, email `techteam@clicknclear.com` with a link to your public repository.